All Episodes

 What do you think of ventilators?

-I'd seen one pulmonologist who said we've never done that type of thing typically.
+I'd seen one pulmonologist who said, we've never done that type of thing typically.

-When they're not used properly and overused or used with the incorrect settings, which is often the case, then they can produce increased lung injury and they can produce death.
+When they're not used properly and overused or used with incorrect settings, which is often the case, then they can produce increased lung injury and they can produce death.

-But certainly what the medical profession did with respect to the COVID epidemic again is another abomination.
+But certainly what the medical profession did with respect to the COVID epidemic, again, is another abomination.

 I mean, no one had ever seen anything like that.

-Anyone who questioned the safety of the efficacy or why they would roll something out without sufficient testing of it in a very radically different approach.
+But if you read anybody who questioned the safety of the efficacy or why they would roll something out without sufficient testing of it in a very radically different approach, they were vilified and canceled.

 Yeah.